ReinLife-AC297r/ReinLife_Document/README.md

 Congratulations!
 Now you should be able to configure your own experiments with our Python APIs.

 **Final notes:**
-1) In our current version, we have not configured notification message for iOS systems.
-We will need to register a developer account and pay a $100 membership fee to do the configuration.
-2) The backend has been configured on our personal google Firebase accounts.
+The backend has been configured on our personal google Firebase accounts.
 We expect each researcher/research group should copy our Flutter code and deploy the app to their own Firebase accounts following the [instruction document](https://tbd).

 ## Full Document
 [Frontend Documents](https://tbd)